 - Gauge Cluster Plug. - check for corrosion between the plug and printer circuit board.

 - Speedometer Circuit Board - Located in the gauge cluster below the speedometer.
 Check for visible damage, ie: burned or swollen component.
+Most likely suspect components are resistors, capacitors, or the crystal oscillator.

 - Use a scan tool to see if the ECM has a speed signal.